 It will destroy anything you throw at it without breaking a sweat—but it will also destroy your wallet.

-As the Scar 15 dips in and out of stock from time to time, I’d also recommend you take a look at the GIGABYTE AERO 15 and MSI GE76 laptops as equivalent alternatives.
+As the Scar 15 dips in and out of stock from time to time and doesn’t have a mechanical Numpad, I’d also recommend you take a look at the following laptops as equivalent alternatives.

 Those fans and huge heatsinks are dedicated to cooling down the GPU because a GPU under load is hot.

 Now contrast that with the fact that most laptops only have 1 – 2 fans and it’s also most likely shared with the CPU/other minor heat outputting components.

 You can imagine how there’s a lot less headroom for GPUs to breathe.

 So saying it’s hard to adequately cool and power laptop GPUs is not hyperbole, to say the least.